johanbove/johanbove.github.io/_posts/2015-07-19-symboliclinksdropbox.markdown

 All commands are required to be executed with elevated priviliges, so shift-click the "cmd" application and select "run as administrator" if your current user is part of the administrators group.

-First step: make a connection from the external folder location in Windows:
+*First step:* make a connection from the external folder location in Windows:

-    net use z: \\external\location
+    net use z: "\\external\location"

+Tip: use double quotes on the external paths if you have spaces in your folder names!

-Next: create the symbolic link for this location to your DropBox folder:
+*Next:* create the symbolic link for this location to your DropBox folder:

 The syntax is: ``mklink [options] <Link> <Target>``, Target is the file/folder that exists, and Link is the created one that links to the target.